A Brief History

 Guns Safes and Corrosion

 There are a lot of products on the market designed to slow the process of your guns rusting in a “gun safe”.
-There is good reason for these products.
-Drywall or Gypsum board used in RSCs contain several chemicals that are highly corrosive to you guns.
+There is a good reason for these products.
+Drywall or Gypsum board used in RSCs contain several chemicals that are highly corrosive to your guns.
 Formaldehyde is used as a dispersing agent in drywall production and is highly corrosive to steel.
-See: https://www.pharosproject.net/blog/show/44/formaldehyde-additives-drywall
+See: pharosproject.net/blog/show/44/formaldehyde-additives-drywall

 Safes imported from China use drywall that contains additional threats to your guns.
-The Consumer Products Safety Commission (CPSC) and other agencies have found high levels of pyrite (FeS2) which gives off carbon disulfide, carbonyl sulfide, and hydrogen sulfide all corrosive to firearms.
+The Consumer Products Safety Commission (CPSC) and other agencies have found high levels of pyrite (FeS2) which gives off carbon disulfide, carbonyl sulfide, and hydrogen sulfide — all of which are corrosive to firearms.
 100% of the problem drywall coming from China also tested positive for the bacteria Acidithiobacillus ferrooxidans, which lives in pyrite deposits.
 These bacteria consume iron and sulfur producing highly corrosive sulfuric acid.
 Have you ever noticed a mild sulfur smell when you open a Chinese import safe?
-There are many concerns about drywall form china please see: Chinese Drywall to learn more.
+There are many concerns about drywall from China.

 Other Disadvantages of Gun Safes.